 If ATVs and ziplines aren't your style, but wineries and classic cars are, try Tours 59 or Vintage Wine Tours.
 Both include scenic drives, tour guides and stops at multiple wineries with tastings and tours.

 With Tours 59, your designated driver and tour guide will chauffer you to wineries in a 1959 Chevrolet Bel Air.
 Tours can be customized or choose from one of three existing itineraries ($450 per car).

 With Vintage Wine Tours, Sam Wilson will pick you up and cruise you around to wineries in similar classic style, but his tour is in a 1950s red Cadillac and includes an outdoor picnic lunch ($150 per person).

 Shop Kelowna boutiques

 Kelowna has plenty of boutiques that you will only find there.
 For vintage consignment, vintage reproduction dresses and locally designed duds, you'll want to stop at Georgie Girl House of Vintage.
 For home decor and kitchen items, including tables made from grape boxes and sous vide machines, shop at Lakehouse.
-For jewellery, Sandrine chocolates and home decor all in one place, shop at Alchemy.
+For jewelry, Sandrine chocolates and home decor all in one place, shop at Alchemy.
 For clothes by Kelowna designer Genessa Jackson, shop at Le Rêve.
 A few other favourite stores include, Funktional, Cranberry Junction, Olive & Elle, Pretty Lil Things and the Kelowna outpost of Calgary-based Knifewear.

 Drop into the BNA Brewery monthly beer club